pmjones/adr/README.md

 ### Expanding Actions

 One commenter noted that the _Action_ element might be interpreted to allow for different logic based on the incoming request.
-For example, he noted that readers might expand a single _Action_ to cover different HTTP methods, and put the logc for the different HTTP methods into the same _Action_.
+For example, he noted that readers might expand a single _Action_ to cover different HTTP methods, and put the logic for the different HTTP methods into the same _Action_.

 While I believe the pattern implies that each _Action_ should do only one thing, that implication rising from the [_Controller_ vs _Action_](#controller-vs-action) and [RMR vs ADR](#rmr-resource-method-representation) comparisons, I will state it more explicitly here: the idea is that each _Action_ should express one, and only one, action in response to the incoming request.